 9) Consider flying to a nearby airport and then driving or taking a cheap flight

+This is one of the best ways to find cheap flights as getting into a smaller airport rather than a principal airport can save you a bundle!
 This is especially true in Europe as the continent is so small but it works in the US as well.
 I’m from Columbus, Ohio and sometimes when I fly back home to visit my parents I’ll fly into Cincinnati or Cleveland instead and rent a car to drive home – all while saving money over a direct flight into Columbus.

 This will depend on how much time you’ve got and how far away you’re coming from but if it’s under a 3-hour drive I would encourage you to consider it.
 Not only do you get the experience of being on the ground and seeing new sites in a new destination, you also have a car at your disposal for getting around.